NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 The directive applies to three criteria:

-1. To be a natural or legal person with the capacity to hold rights and obligations in its own name: a person with legal personality.
+1. Be a natural or legal person who has in their own name the capacity to hold rights and obligations: a person with legal personality.

-Entity size Number of employees Sales figures Annual review
+Entity size Number of employees Revenue Annual review

-Medium-sized company Over 50 More than 10 million euros More than 10 million euros
+Medium-sized business Greater than 50 Greater than 10 million euros Greater than 10 million euros

-Large company More than $250 Over 50 million euros Over 43 million euros
+Large company Greater than 250 Greater than 50 million euros Greater than 43 million euros

 Essential Entities Important Entities